A very common question I get about backyard chickens is “Can chickens lay eggs without a rooster?”

-Yes, hens can lay eggs without a rooster, and they’ll might even lay them a bit easier and more regularly.
+Yes, female chickens can lay eggs without a rooster, and they might even lay them a bit easier and more regularly.
 (So feel free to use all your extra eggs in one of these genius ways).
 They will just have unfertilized eggs.

 You only need a rooster if you want to HATCH chicken eggs.
-In that case, the rooster is needed to fertilize the hen’s egg, which is the equivalent to a human woman’s ovum.
-If you’re wondering “how does a rooster fertilize an egg?” then here’s an article about how chickens mate.
+In that case, the rooster is needed to fertilize the hen’s egg, which is equivalent to a human woman’s ovum.
+If you’re wondering about a chickens reproductive system then here’s an article about how chickens mate.